 What has been your experience in the curative process?
 I have had two surgeries since being diagnosed, at first I thought everything was ok until the symptoms started coming back.
 It has not been easy, the hormonal treatment, most of them have reacted with me, mood swings, nausea, and suicidal thoughts

-What is the Cost of treatment?
-It’s very expensive to treat Endometriosis because the only way you can diagnose Endo is through a laparoscopic surgery which is about a million plus depending on the Hospital and the hormonal treatment after.
+What is the cost of treatment?
+It’s very expensive to treat Endometriosis because the only way you can diagnose Endo is through laparoscopic surgery which is about a million-plus depending on the Hospital and the hormonal treatment after.
 How accessible is it?
 Not a lot of doctors can perform this kind of surgery so it becomes very hard to identify and get a doctor who understands this.
 Has this affected your relationship?
 Yes.
 I Am currently not dating.
 Due to hormonal treatment, it’s been really difficult to be in a relationship/explain to someone to even believe and understand your condition, most of the time I prefer being alone.
 Has this affected your dating life?
 Yes

 Are you looking forward to having a family?
 Yes, but it’s been a bit difficult.

 How do you cope with this?
 I do a lot of hormonal therapy treatment, exercise and follow a strict diet though it’s difficult at times.
 I have given up a couple of times I mean, dealing with pain?
 Have you ever been depressed at some point?
 Yeah many times, it has been and still is a difficult journey for me.